 or:

 DDL SQL script comes from the Database Upgrade process as described later in this document.
-Skip past this step for now and run the DDL scripts after hooking up OptiVLM CarrierWeb application – including authentication – and attempting to log in one time (system generates the script at that point).
+Skip past this step for now and run the DDL scripts after hooking up the OptiVLM CarrierWeb application – including authentication – and attempting to log in one time (the system generates the script at that point).

 JDK

-Most Application Servers (e.g. IBM WebSphere or Apache Tomcat) already come with the JDK required for running the application server.
+Most Application Servers (e.g., IBM WebSphere or Apache Tomcat) already come with the JDK required for running the application server.
 The VLM Carrier Web application requires version 8 JDK.

 Note: The Runtime equivalent (JRE) is not sufficient since runtime compiling is required by the web application.

-This document does not detail the installation of the JDK for a batch server, database server nor the installation of the Application Server (e.g. WebSphere or Tomcat), since these are identified as a client’s direct responsibility.
+This document does not detail the installation of the JDK for a batch server, or database server nor the installation of the Application Server (e.g., WebSphere or Tomcat), since these are identified as a client’s direct responsibility.

-The following provides a brief overview for specific scenarios that might be used:
+The following provides a brief overview of specific scenarios that might be used:

 Deployment Scenarios